The World’s First Global Glimpse of Leatherback Nesting Beaches

 The truth is that no matter what we do, we cannot protect every sea turtle, every nesting beach, every foraging ground, or every migratory pathway.
 So as we seek to prevent extinctions, where do we invest our time and money for greatest impact?

-Global data such as that presented by SWoT in the first worldwide mapping of leatherback sea turtle nesting data on pages 18–19, will help us to set our global priorities and to answer that question thoroughly and thoughtfully.
+Global data such as that presented by SWoT in the first worldwide mapping of leatherback sea turtle nesting data on pages 18–19 of SWOT Report, vol. 1 (2006), will help us to set our global priorities and to answer that question thoroughly and thoughtfully.

 This article originally appeared in SWOT Report, vol. 1 (2006).
 Click here to download the entire article as a PDF.